ankidroid/Anki-Android/Translation-of-string-resources.md

 # Translation
-Here is a documentation on adding string resources , which will get translated by crowdin.
+Here is a documentation on adding string resources , which will get translated either by crowdin or by pontoon.

 ## Steps are: